 Applying the product owner role can be challenging.
-The role is multi-faceted, has a wide range of responsibilities, and its application is context-sensitive: It varies depending on the type of product, the product lifecycle stage, and the project size, the domain knowledge of the team amongst other factors.
-It’s not surprising that the path to effective product ownership is littered with pitfalls and traps.
-This post will help you recognise and avoid some of the most common product owner challenges.
+The role has diverse responsibilities, and its application is context-sensitive: it varies depending on the type of product, the product lifecycle stage, and the people involved.
+This post will help you recognise some of the most common product owner challenges.

 The Underpowered Product Owner

 A product with an underpowered product owner is much like a car with an underpowered engine: The car runs, but it struggles when the going gets tough.
 An underpowered product owner lacks authority.
 There may be several causes: The product owner does not have enough management attention; the sponsorship comes from the wrong level or the wrong person; management does not fully trust the product owner or finds it difficult to delegate decision-making authority.
 As a consequence, the product owner struggles to do an effective job, for instance, to align the Scrum team, stakeholders, and customers or to exclude requirements from the release.

 If you feel that you should increase your product owner power, then take a look at my article Boost Your Product Leadership Power.

 Being overworked is not just unhealthy and unsustainable on a personal level; overworked product owners can become bottlenecks and limit the progress their products make.
 Symptoms of an overworked product owner include neglecting product discovery and strategy work, and product backlog refinement, missing sprint planning or sprint review meetings, and not being available for questions.

 There are two main causes of product owner overburden: not enough time to perform the role and not enough support from the team.
 Availability tends to be an issue when the product owner role is just one of many jobs competing for time and attention or when the product owner looks after too many products or teams.